Quantum imaginary time evolution and UD-MIS problem: Unit-disk maximum independent set problem

 The UD-MIS problem is the MIS problem restricted to unit-disk graphs.
-A graph is a unit-disk graph if one can associate a position in the 2D plane to every vertex such that two vertices share an edge if and only if their distance is smaller than unity.
+A graph is a unit-disk graph if one can associate a position in the two-dimensional plane with every vertex such that two vertices share an edge if and only if their distance is smaller than unity.

 This optimization problem can be reformulated as a quantum minimization problem that consists in finding the ground state of a Hamiltonian of a quantum system.
-The idea is to associate to each bitstring $S = (s_1 , \ldots, s_N)$ a quantum state $|s_1 , \ldots, s_N \rangle$ of the $N$-qubit system.
+The idea is to associate each bitstring $S = (s_1 , \ldots, s_N)$ with a quantum state $|s_1 , \ldots, s_N \rangle$ of the $N$-qubit system.
 The associated Hamiltonian is the following:

 with $\hat{n}_i = (I - Z_i$)/2 and $Z_i$ the Pauli matrix in the $z$ direction acting on the qubit $i$, and $u$ a parameter whose value can be adjusted.
 Fixing $u > 1$ guarantees that the ground state of $H$ will necessarily be an independent set.